Peruzal/xamarin-forms-guide/docs/views/slider.md

+description: A view control that inputs a linear value.
+The control looks similar to a progress bar but allows scrubbing.

 # Slider

 A view control that inputs a linear value.
 The control looks similar to a progress bar but allows scrubbing.